MMR-V: What's Left Unsaid? A Benchmark for Multimodal Deep Reasoning in Videos: Evaluation Details

 \subsection{Frame Selection}

-We followed the official configurations of models that support multi-image input, as well as settings in previous works~\cite{fu2024video, wang2024lvbench}, to define the number of input frames for each model.
+We followed the official configurations of models that support multi-image input, as well as settings in previous works~\citep{fu2024video, wang2024lvbench}, to define the number of input frames for each model.
 Specifically, we fixed the number of frames per model and sampled them evenly across the video duration.
-We sampled 8 frames for LLaVA-OneVision, Video-LLaVA, and NVILA-8B-Video, Phi-4-multimodal-instruct; 16 frames were sampled for Qwen2.5-VL-7B, Qwen2.5-Omni-7B, CogVLM2-Video-LLaMA3-Chat, InternVL-8B, Gemma-3-it-12B and Gemini-2.0-Flash-Thinking; 32 frames were sampled for Qwen2.5-VL-72B, InternVL-38B, Gemma-3-it-27B , GPT-4o, GPT-4o-Mini, o4-mini, Gemini-2.5-Flash-preview and Claude-3.5-Sonnet.
+We sampled 8 frames for LLaVA-OneVision, Video-LLaVA, and NVILA-8B-Video, Phi-4-multimodal-instruct; 16 frames were sampled for Qwen2.5-VL-7B, Qwen2.5-Omni-7B, CogVLM2-Video-LLaMA3-Chat, InternVL-8B, Gemma-3-it-12B and Gemini-2.0-Flash-Thinking; 32 frames were sampled for Qwen2.5-VL-72B, InternVL-38B, Gemma-3-it-27B, GPT-4o-Mini, o4-mini, o3, GPT-5, Gemini-2.5-Flash-preview and Claude-3.5-Sonnet; 300 frames for GPT-4o.
 Exceptionally, since Gemini-2.0-Flash supports long video and multimodal context inputs, we sampled one frame per second across each video, with a maximum cap of 512 frames to ensure API stability.
+For Gemini-2.5-pro, we also tested the official setting of 1fps sampling frequency.
 Additionally, to enable a fair comparison with Gemini-2.0-Flash-Thinking, we also tested a version of Gemini-2.0-Flash with 16 frames.